YousefED/SyncedStore/docs/docs/advanced/yjs.md

 }
 ```

-## Understanding the Reactive-CRDT internals
+## Understanding the SyncedStore internals

-If you're familiar with Yjs, you might be interested in how Reactive-CRDT works.
-There are two important abstractions Reactive-CRDT introduces on top of Yjs:
+If you're familiar with Yjs, you might be interested in how SyncedStore works.
+There are two important abstractions SyncedStore introduces on top of Yjs:

 - Instead of data types like Y.Map, and Y.Array, use plain Javascript objects and array
   - e.g.: `store.outer.inner.property = value` instead of `doc.getMap("outer").get("inner").set("property", "value")`